 To keep your writing interesting, it's important to vary your sentence structure – writing a lot of sentences with a simple subject-and-verb structure may cause your audience to nod off.
 You can use two easy methods to make your sentences more interesting: using compound subjects or using compound predicates.
 A compound subject means two or more people, places or things go before the verb.
 A compound predicate means two or more people, places or things go after the verb.

 Write a sentence with a compound subject by using two or more nouns before the verb.
 This comes in handy when describing things such as team sports or group activities.

-Make these simple sentences into one sentence that has a compound subject.
-Fran raced on skates.
-Marie raced on skates.
-Answer: Fran and Marie raced on skates.
+You can make simple sentences into one sentence that has a compound subject.

-Change the verb with a compound predicate.
+Two actions come from one subject.
+You can do two things at once, right?
+So can a sentence.
+So, change the verb with a compound predicate.
 The two actions the subject takes require two verbs to describe the action.

 Compound Subjects with Compound Predicates

 Use a compound subject and compound predicate if two or more people take two or more actions.
 Example: Jerry and Joe ate ice cream and went swimming.
 Three nouns can do two things.

 Kevin Johnston writes for Ameriprise Financial, the Rutgers University MBA Program and Evan Carmichael.
 He has written about business, marketing, finance, sales and investing for publications such as "The New York Daily News," "Business Age" and "Nation's Business."
 He is an instructional designer with credits for companies such as ADP, Standard and Poor's and Bank of America.